lilygrierjil/lily-de-zoomcamp-final-project/README.md

 Future iterations of this project may consider:
  - using a Docker container to run the prefect agent and orion server in the background so the user doesn't have to boot those up manually
+ - implementing CI/CD so the whole pipeline runs automatically
- - having functionality to download either the full dataset, or append only data that's been generated since before the last run to the dataset
+ - having functionality to download the full dataset one time, then on subsequent runs only download data that's been added since the last run
  - incorporating other datasets into the project for comparison (e.g., number of Memphis police officers over time, census demographic information, employment statistics, etc.)
- -